Exploring World Cultures: How Traditions Shape Identity and Daily Life

 Religious Festivals

-Many traditions are rooted in spiritual beliefs.
-Examples include Ramadan, Christmas, Diwali, Hanukkah, and Vesak.
-These celebrations promote gratitude, reflection, and generosity.
+Traditions rooted in spiritual beliefs include Ramadan, Christmas, Diwali, Hanukkah, and Vesak.
+These celebrations promote gratitude, reflection, and generosity through prayer, special meals, charity, and family gatherings.

 Cultural and National Festivals